 Complaints Receiving Officer

-The CRO reports to the SPF and the CRP chair and is tasked to:
+The Complaints Receiving Officer reports to the Special Project Facilitator and the Compliance Review Panel chair and is tasked to:

 - Receive all complaints from people seeking access to the Accountability Mechanism and promptly acknowledge them;

 - Provide information to facilitate complainants’ informed decision in choosing problem solving or compliance review;